semmelsamu/imagescaled/README.md

 # Imagescaled

-> Small image scaler class for PHP
+> Small image scaling and cropping class with simple caching for PHP

 ## Setup